mimiframework/Mimi.jl/docs/src/tutorials/tutorial_3.md

 # Tutorial 3: Create a Model

-This tutorial walks through the steps to create a new model, first a one-region model and then a more complex two-region model.
+This tutorial walks through the steps to create a new model, first a one-region model and then a more complex multi-region model.

 While we will walk through the code step by step below, the full code for implementation is also available in the `examples/tutorial` folder in the [Mimi](https://github.com/mimiframework/Mimi.jl) github repository.